RobArthan/pp-contrib/src/zsmtlib/README.md

 This is work in progress.

-A PDF is included for anyone who is interested but does not with to install ProofPower.
+The specification is available as a [PDF document](http://www.lemma-one.com/ProofPower/examples/zsmtlib.pdf) for anyone who is interested but does not with to install ProofPower just to build the document.

 Rob Arthan. rda at lemma hyphen one dot com.
 May 2016.